All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should I use Ozempic or Wegovy for testosterone recovery?

 If you have type 2 diabetes, Ozempic treats your diabetes while also producing weight loss that can help testosterone.
-If you do not have diabetes and weight management is the primary goal, Wegovy or compounded semaglutide at the higher dose may be more appropriate.
+If you don't have diabetes and weight management is the primary goal, Wegovy or compounded semaglutide at the higher dose may be more appropriate.
 Your provider will advise based on your situation.

 How long until Ozempic affects testosterone levels?